88 Unit 9 Practice and Assessment

 Outcome 3

 b) What distance do they need to pull the rope?
-[Hint: Assuming in the pulleys is small enough to ignore, the input to the pulley system and work output need to be the same].
+[Hint: Assuming friction in the pulleys is small enough to ignore, the work input to the pulley system and work output need to be the same].

-d) What is the of this system?
+d) What is the mechanical efficiency of this system?

 6) Recently Colin Haley set a speed record for ascending the classically difficult Cassin Ridge on Denali, the highest mountain in North America, located in Central Alaska.
 Haley started from the glacier at the foot of the mountain and climbed 8000 ft to reach the 20,310 ft summit in 487 minutes.
 [2]